kwasniew/hyperbook/README.md

 > We have lost our ability of achieving more with less.
 We do more with more.
 Or, in certain cases, we do less with more.

-Modern frontend development is too complex:
+Modern frontend development is too complicated:
 * frameworks with 10000k+ LOC, impenetrable to non-core developers
 * tools with huge API surface area
 * more and more JS "the bad parts" to learn